bitnami-labs/sealed-secrets/README.md

 $ kubectl get secret mysecret
 ```

-Note the `SealedSecret` and `Secret` must have *the same namespace and
+Note the `SealedSecret` and `Secret` must have **the same namespace and
-name*.
+name**.
 This is a feature to prevent other users on the same cluster
-from re-using your sealed secrets.  `kubeseal` reads the namespace
+from re-using your sealed secrets.
+See the [Scopes](#scopes) section for more info.

-from the input secret, accepts an explicit `--namespace` arg, and uses
+`kubeseal` reads the namespace from the input secret, accepts an explicit `--namespace` arg, and uses
 the `kubectl` default namespace (in that order).
 Any labels,
 annotations, etc on the original `Secret` are preserved, but not
 automatically reflected in the `SealedSecret`.